Anoncheg1/emacs-outline-it/README.md

 # emacs-outline-it

 # Features
-- fontification like in Org
+- fontification like in Org for any mode.
-- more simplier usage by specifying regex for headers
+- fixes for Outline mode for jumping such as xref and goto (advices activates at loading)
-- fixed for Outline mode when jumping such as xref and goto (advices activates at loading
+- configure TAB key It by default bound to `indent-for-tab-command' we use `indent-line-function`.

 # Configuration